Venture Capital-as-a-Service (VCaaS) is an evolution of the traditional venture capital (VC) model.

-VC happens when investors—usually high net worth individuals, investment banks, and large corporations—provide monetary and managerial support to startups in exchange for equity.
+VC happens when investors—usually high-net-worth individuals, investment banks, and large corporations—provide monetary and managerial support to startups in exchange for equity.
 The startups they invest in have a strong potential to grow and give returns in the long run.

 Investors support the growth of the startup they invested in with a common goal to significantly grow the startup.
 In the end, investors will sell their stake to a corporation that will then integrate the startup into its organization.

-What is VCaaS?
+What Is VCaaS?

 Venture capital-as-a-service is an innovation model where a company partners with an external business, such as Embiggen Capital, that will act as its venture capital arm.
-In essence, the company outsources its VC efforts, instead of building and relying on its own in-house VC arm.

-The partner VCaaS firm helps the client company find potential investments, do due diligence, and manage the client’s investment portfolio to meet their strategic goals.
+Acting like an in-house VC arm, the partner VCaaS firm helps the client company find potential investments, do due diligence, and manage the client’s investment portfolio to meet their strategic goals.